Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Parametrization of when

 Since $\det M=1$, the scaling factor $r$ must be equal to $(\det N)^{-\frac{1}{d+1}}$.
 Puting $K_1=\{I_2\}$, for all $d\geq 1$, the map

-provides a natural parametrization of a subset $\Sigma$ in $\SL(d+1,\mathbb{R)}$ the projection in $\mathcal{L}_{d+1}$ of which contains $S$.
+provides a natural parametrization of a subset $\Sigma$ in $\SL(d+1,\mathbb{R)}$ whose projection in $\mathcal{L}_{d+1}$ contains $S$.
 The main problem is now to find which of these couples $(k,N)$ are such that $rkN\mathbb{Z}^{d+1}\in S$ and to select a fundamental domain in this set of couples.
-This problem reduces to finding the set of matrices $N$ such that
+This problem reduces to \begin{itemize} \item finding the set of matrices $N\in U_d$ such that the first two columns $u_{1}$ and $u_{2}$ of $N$ are in the unit ball $B_{d,1}(0,1)$ and are the only nonzero vectors of the lattice $N\mathbb{Z}^{d+1}$ in this ball, \item then select a fundamental domain in this set of matrices $N$. \end{itemize} This is easy when $d=1$ and doable when $d=2$.
+When $d=1$, it is even possible to find the first return map $R$.